Here are 7 ways to fix your phone from opening the Chrome browser after unlocking:

 Are you facing the same problem?

-Here are a few ways with which you can rid your phone of this issue:
+Here are a few ways in which you can rid your phone of this issue.

 #1 Delete Adware Apps

 It could be the case that one of your recently downloaded applications contains adware.

 Adware is incorporated into some apps to make money.
 It is generally confined to applications that are not very popular or useful.

 You need to identify which one of your apps contains adware and uninstall them immediately.

 You can do this by restarting your device in safe mode.

 - Press and hold the power button on your phone.

 - Touch and hold the power off icon seen on the screen.